bloom-lmh/awe-axios/docs/en/IOC-AOP/Aspect-Oriented Programming.md

 ### Aspect Class Execution Order

-When there are multiple aspect classes, `axios-plus` allows you to set a priority order for them using the parameter to `@Aspect()`.
+When there are multiple aspect classes, `awe-axios` allows you to set a priority order for them using the parameter to `@Aspect()`.
 The default priority is 5. **A lower number indicates higher priority, meaning that aspect executes first**.
 If priorities are the same, the order is non-deterministic (random).
 If priorities are different, how do they execute?
 Let's look at the code below with two aspects having different priorities:

 ```ts {4,31} // Lines 4 and 31 show the priorities
 function reusableExp() {